-Before you build your worker assemblies, you need to edit the Example Project
+Before you build your assembly, you need to edit the Example Project

 In your text editor, search for

+True.
 This setting forces your game client to stay offline after being launched until you select a deployment or select Quick Join in the game.
 Your changes should look like this:

 Save and close

 DefaultEngine.inionce you have made your changes.